 Since the RF IC of QUBIK (AX5043) does not support an optional residual carrier, LSF will opt for an alternative yet innovative approach.
 By using QPSK with special precoding, it can be forced to use only two of the QPSK symbols.
 This produces a DC-biased BPSK, which eventually will have a carrier at the center of the spectrum mask.
 What makes this approach possible is the absence of a DC block filter on AX5043.

 If you want to have a look at the amateur radio experiments in more detail, you can read the documentation.

 The latest Updates: Final QUBIK-1 and QUBIK-2 Testing and PICOBUS Integration

-The QUBIK team has been developing and testing the software throughout the summer, updating and implementing features; following strict procedures so that the QUBIK project to be ready for the final testing and integration.
+The QUBIK team has been developing and testing the software throughout the summer, updating and implementing features; following strict procedures so that the QUBIK project is ready for the final testing and integration.
 The last weekend of October 2020, was an exciting one, for us at Libre Space Foundation because not only did the final testing of the PocketQubes take place but also because of the integration of the PocketQubes in the PicoBus deployer.

 Both procedures took place at the LSF Headquarters, at hackerspace.gr, in the centre of Athens, Greece and were carefully orchestrated and successfully carried out while being streamed live on the LSF YouTube Channel.

 The PicoBus Deployer with the six integrated PocketQubes will be shipped to the US.

 Firefly’s Aerospace Alpha launch is expected to happen as early as Dec.
 22, with room in the schedule to launch as late as Jan.
 31.